I didn't attend Turing House, can I still apply for the Sixth Form?

-It is likely that the class sizes will be between 8 and 15 though they may be smaller depending on the student choices.
-Small class sizes enable stronger relationships with teachers and fellow students and ensure that you get the most out of your learning experience.
+Our sixth form is a close-knit community with small class sizes, usually between 8 and 15, though they may be smaller depending on students’ choices.
+Small class sizes facilitate strong relationships with teachers and fellow students and ensure that you get the most out of your learning experience.

 How many subjects can I study?

 Most students will choose 3 A-levels or BTEC qualifications.
 Three good grades at A-level is the entry requirement for the majority of universities, so for many students the best approach will be to focus on three subjects only.

 As an additional option, you can also take an Extended Project Qualification, equivalent to half an A-Level.
 Find out more here.

 Some students may wish take four A-levels, whether to pursue a particular interest, keep their options open or aim for a higher total of UCAS points.
 In this situation we will support a student continuing with four subjects as long as we consider it to be the best route for that student.
 Further Mathematics, Mathematics, plus two other subjects is the traditional four-subject combination, but please talk to the school to find out if we can support your specific choices.